-A amazing sweet rice cake.
+An amazing sweet rice cake.

-Here are the best gelato shops in Bologna I learned early on how to distinguish the differences from those that tourists eat at and gelato shops for locals real gelato isn’t piled high to draw people in, it’s hidden in canisters beneath a counter so gelato needs to be cold.
+Here are the best gelato shops in Bologna I learned early on how to distinguish the differences between those that tourists eat at and gelato shops for locals real gelato isn’t piled high to draw people in, it’s hidden in canisters beneath a counter so gelato needs to be cold.
 Makes you wonder how those piles of tempting gelato-like shops keep it cold.

-Othet must try is the Lambrusco, famous Italian sparkling red wine, it goes fantastically with cured meat.
+Another must-try is the Lambrusco, famous Italian sparkling red wine, it goes fantastically with cured meat.

-Mercato della Terra is an open air market it’s a great way to find local products from the region.
+Mercato della Terra is an open-air market it’s a great way to find local products from the region.

 Mercato delle Erbe there’s an opportunity to shop for food In the evenings you’ll find locals eating and drinking from stalls.
 This is a local experience and one of the best things to do in Bologna.

 Osteria del Sole already there since 1465 one of the oldest Osteria in Italy.
-You can bring your own food and drink alongside old Italian men playing cards. in order to get your drinks you have to get your self no one is coming by your table to take your order.
+You can bring your own food and drink alongside old Italian men playing cards. in order to get your drinks you have to get yourself no one is coming by your table to take your order.